ThomasBenoitNDP/An_ERC721_Token/Documentation.md

 |-----|-----|-----------
 |_userName|string|Your desired name
 |_countryName|string|The name of your country
-**Function: When an user joins the word, he creates a country.
+**Function: When an user joins the world, he creates a country.
 Note that it is the only way to generate a country**

 ## attacking - read
 |name |type |description